simoncoop1/tool-anagram/README.md

 # about

-a collection of methods for solving the anagrams I found in puzzle section of newspapers
+a collection of methods for solving the anagrams I found in puzzle section of newspapers.